Flawless Physio Logo

 Sprained Toe Symptoms

-Symptoms are often worse when the toes are extended, walking, running or if direct pressure is applied to the affected ligament.
+Symptoms of a sprained toe are often worse when the toes are extended, walking, running or if direct pressure is applied to the affected ligament.

 Causes of a Sprained Toe

 The most common type of Sprained Toe is a Big Toe Sprain, also known as Turf Toe.
-The causes of most sprained toes are a hyperextension of the joint when running on hard surfaces.

-How to diagnose a Sprained Toe
+How to Diagnose a Sprained Toe

 A clinician, such as a Physical Therapist or a Podiatrist, can diagnose a Sprained Toe using clinical tests and a Physical examination.
 Tests to place the ligaments of the toe can identify a sprain as they are painful and have more significant laxity.